greenkeeperio/greenkeeper/README.md

 Based on the test results and your current version definitions we will open up clear, actionable issues for you.
 If there’s nothing for you to do, we won’t nag you, but if a dependency *does* break your software, you’ll know immediately, and can get started on fixing the problem.

 And if a you’ve got stuff to do, we understand.
 Sometimes you simply have to make a pragmatic trade-off between fixing your build for the breaking update or just pinning the working version so you can get back to it later.
-Our bot can respect that, and will let you pin the last working version of the dependency right there in the issue thread:
+Our bot can respect that, and will let you pin the last working version of the dependency in the issue thread:

 | **Screenshot - Pinning dependencies** |
 |---|